Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q My company is owned by a foreign corporate controller, but the foreign corporate controller does not have any registration number.
 How can I lodge this information with ACRA?

-Q Apart from appointment holders and appointed Corporate Service Providers, who else may have access to the information on my entity’s RORC lodged with ACRA?
+Q Apart from appointment holders and appointed registered Corporate Service Providers, who else may have access to the information on my entity’s RORC lodged with ACRA?

 A: The RORC information lodged with ACRA will only be made available to law enforcement agencies for the purpose of administering or enforcing the laws under their purview (e.g. investigation of money laundering offences).
 Members of the public will not have access to your RORC information.